• Skip to primary navigation

 You are going to start by pounding your chicken breasts very thin, about ¼ inch.
 I like to do this one of two ways:

-• Place the chicken in a ziplock bag on a hard surface.
-I use a meat tenderizing mallet like the one linked here, or you can use a wooden rolling pin to pound the chicken to the desired thickness, 1 breast at a time.
+• Place the chicken in a Ziplock bag on a hard surface.
+I use a rolling pin, or meat tenderizing mallet like the one linked here.
+Do this one breast at a time.

-• Place the chicken on a solid cutting board and cover the top of the chicken with plastic wrap.
+• Place the chicken on a solid cutting board.
+Butterfly it open by cutting it lengthwise, cover the top of the chicken with plastic wrap.
 Pound the chicken to the desired thickness using a meat mallet or wooden rolling pin.

 raw chicken pounded thin